pranavTripathi02/E-Commerce--MERN/README.md

 How to run:

-run `npm i` in directories back-ecommerce and front-ecommerce
+-Run `npm i` in directories back-ecommerce and front-ecommerce

-add .env with MongoDB url set as MONGO_URI=YOUR_MONGODB_LINK
+-In directory back-ecommerce add .env with MongoDB url set as MONGO_URI=YOUR_MONGODB_LINK

-run `npm start` in both directories
+-Run `npm start` in both directories